tsgxcode/Code-Loisville-JS-Course/readme.txt

 The data is stored in Firebase(by Google).
 The user need a Google Firebase account(the free version is fine) and the fields will be automatically created when he/she creates the app.
 You'll need this file in your Java Script:
-Your info wil be where the XXs are.
+Once your database is generated your info wil be where the XXs are.
 // Your web app's Firebase configuration
   // For Firebase JS SDK v7.20.0 and later, measurementId is optional var firebaseConfig = {